 When Lehman Brothers filed for Chapter 11 bankruptcy protection on September 15, 2008 this exposed the degree to which new sorts of digital entities r scientific contributions mighnancial instruments level of the single c in a manner hardly appreciated even by those involved in creating them.
 It would conceivably have been possible to avoid the crash by establishing very rapidly a reliable accounting of Lehman’s assets and liabilities.
 This however would have required tracking back through all of the documentation recording how those assets and liabilities had been acquired and, in the case of derivative instruments, estimating on the basis of the relevant chains of records the precise values of the underlying pools of debt.
 As we shall see, however, the problematic way in which some of these instruments had been produced would likely have made such an accounting impossible.

 Consider, for purposes of illustration, the case of the Collateralized Debt Obligation (CDO).
-For an obligation to exist there must be some legal entity which is the obligor, that is: the bearer of the obligation in question.
+For an obligation to exist there must exist some entity which is the obligor, that is: the bearer of the obligation in question.
 To have something to play this role there was created for each CDO a ‘Special Purpose Vehicle’ (SPV), a legal entity – typically a limited company – brought into being with the sole task of serving as obligor for a given CDO.
 In the simplest case the CDO itself is associated with an underlying debt instruments, each instrument being identified through its CUSIP number.
 But there were also more complex cases, including the so-called CDO2 (CDO3, CDO4, and so on), where the underlying instruments are themselves further CDOs.
 In the case of what are called synthetic CDOs, there is no pool of underlying debt at all; rather the cash flow that would be generated by such a pool is simulated using a Credit Default Swap (CDS).
 This last example provides the clearest illustration of the sorts of problems that can be engendered by the production of derivatives of new types.
 For when, at the critical moment, attempts were made to establish who the obligor might be for a given synthetic CDO, and to whom this obligor is obligated and what the nature of this obligation might be, then it proved impossible to unravel the data to reveal this information – the data were opaque as concerns the logical relations between the entities they referred to.

 In his (2012) Hernando de Soto pointed out that Lehman’s problems were not so much a lack of assets as a lack of knowledge and transparency.
 Here, as in other spheres, our ability to deal cognitively with the new world of digital entities lags behind our ability to create these entities themselves.